Negative and positive gearing explained

 You’ve probably come across the term ‘negative gearing’ in relation to property investing.
 When it comes to investing, the term 'gearing' refers to borrowing to buy an asset.
 It is simply a way to describe borrowing to invest.
 So if you take out a loan to buy a rental property, your investment is said to be geared.

 Most investors use some gearing in the form of their mortgage, to fund their rental property.

 It can all be a bit confusing though, so let's take a look at what it means.

 Negative gearing occurs when the cost of owning a rental property outweighs the income it generates each year.
 This creates a taxable loss, which can normally be offset against other income including your wage or salary, to provide tax savings.

-Let's say for example that Bill owns a rental property generating $25,000 in rent each year.
+Let's take an example of a negatively geared property in Australia.
+Let's say that Bill owns a rental property generating $25,000 in rent each year.
 The costs of holding the property, including mortgage interest, come to $30,000.
 This gives Bill a taxable loss of $5,000, which he can use to reduce the tax payable on his salary.

-Gearing often plays a significant role in all investors strategies.
-Knowing your investment strategy is important, and getting expert financial advice is smart if you need help identifying the right approach to maximise your profits.
+Negative gearing investment properties often plays a significant role in all investors’ strategies.
+Knowing your investment strategy is important, and getting expert financial advice is smart if you need help identifying the right approach to maximize your profits.